 The morning tour is available to tourists, so you do not have to worry about the dress code.
 After 2 PM, casino guests must pay an entrance fee and follow a strict dress code and may not wear shorts or flip-flops.

 Dream of a luxury yacht at the Port Hercules

 Time: 1 hour

-Let’s continue our Monaco walking tour in the dream-like atmosphere watching the marina full of the most luxury yachts on this side of the Mediterranean Sea.
+Let’s continue our Monaco walking tour in the dream-like atmosphere of Port Hercules, watching the marina full of the most luxury yachts on this side of the Mediterranean Sea.

 Time: 20 minutes

 The view of the bay and the architecture of Monte Carlo is breathtaking.
 Beat the crowd and look at Monaco from above.
 For us, it is a Monaco must-see.

 Play hide & seek in the narrow Old Town streets